Freelance Email Template for Getting Clients

 Sincerely discovering what YOU think is great about them will not only feel good it will result in 10× better results.

-So far, you’ve gotten the recipient to open your email and read past the first sentence without marking you spam.
+So far, you’ve gotten the recipient to open your freelance email template and read past the first sentence without marking you spam.
 Awesome.
 That’s further than 99% of people get.
-Now it’s time to get to the real meat of your email: the value proposition.
+Now it’s time to get to the real meat of your email: your value proposition.

 Here’s an example of a great value proposition that continues with our video editing job example: